Discounted or Free Internet Access Options:

 Teledermatology Code Quick Reference

-SPD's Teledermatology Committee currently meets every other month via Zoom on odd numbered months.
+SPD's Teledermatology Committee currently meets every quarter via Zoom.
 Please reach out to the Teledermatology Committee Chair, Sharon Albers, if you would like to join us or have an interest/concern/fun new idea to share!